sheehui/tp/docs/DeveloperGuide.md

 1. When a `XYZCommand` class (e.g. `HomeCommand`, `ViewCommand`,...) is executed, it returns a `CommandResult` object containing a logic action if the `XYZCommand` requires a change in tab or view. <br>
 2. `LogicManager` accepts this `CommandResult` object and executes the logic action here.`LogicManager` is a facade that is able to set and change the current `ParserStrategy`.<br>
 3. `ParserContext` in `LogicManager` is updated to contain the `ABCParser` of the new view or tab.<br>
-4. `UI` is updated to change its state, which is kept track of by `UiState` by accepting the consumer also in the command result.<br>
+d. `UI` is updated to change its state, which is kept track of by ``UI`State` by accepting the consumer also in the `CommandResult`.<br>
 </div>

 #### 4.3 Notes tab

-The notes tab parser is different from other tabSpecificParsers in that it has no tab specific command.
+The `NotesTabParser` is different from other `tabSpecificParsers` in that it has no tab specific command.
 However, the `TextArea` of the notes tab allows the user to type in any quick notes that the user would want, updating it in realtime.
 This is opposed to the commands however, since for commands changes to any other component only happen when the command is executed.
 Hence the notes tab takes advantage of a